Alexadlu/IDF/README.md

-# BoDNet
+# IDF
-Bottleneck Fusion Distillation Network for Nighttime Person Re-Identification
+Illumination Distillation Framework for Nighttime Person Re-Identification and A New Benchmark